Failure to Appear in Court

 In many felony and misdemeanor cases, the criminal defense attorney will ask the client to sign a waiver of appearance that is filed with the court.
 The attorney will then tell the client that he or she is not required to appear at the next court date.

 Some courts in Florida have a blanket policy that requires the defendant’s presence even when a written waiver has been filed.
-Most attorneys are aware of these policies that vary from courtroom to courtroom and know the best ways to work around them.
+Most attorneys are aware of these policies, which vary from courtroom to courtroom, and know the best ways to work around them.

 As explained in Walters v.
 State, 905 So.2d 974, 977 (Fla.
-1st DCA 2005), a court may require a defendant’s attendance if there is good reason to do so.
-To exercise this discretion, however, there must be good cause and “defense counsel and the defendant must be clearly advised that the defendant’s personal presence is required, notwithstanding the waiver of presence.”
+1st DCA 2005), a court may require a defendant’s attendance for good reason.
+To exercise this discretion, however, there must be good cause and “defense counsel and the defendant must be advised that the defendant’s personal presence is required, notwithstanding the waiver of presence.”
 Cruz, 822 So.2d at 596.

-By instituting a policy that effectively eliminates the ability to waive appearance, the trial court is refusing to exercise the individualized discretion required by the rules.
+By instituting a policy that effectively eliminates the ability to waive appearance, the trial court refuses to exercise the individualized discretion required by the rules.
 Jimenez v.
 State, 201 So.3d 214, 217 (Fla.
 2d DCA 2016).

 Failure to Appear as a Violation of Pretrial Release